lis-aw/diy-parabolic-reflector/README.md

 With these segment lengths, you can create a sketch of the struts and their screwholes.
 Parabola A exists 3 times.
 Parabola B exists 6 times.
 C exists 12 times.
 The images show my sketch in Fusion360 and the cut struts.
+I used MDF and a lasercutter.
+You can use other materials as well.
+For example aluminum or plastic.

 **IMPORTANT:** You have to add 5mm to both ends of all struts for the additional space needed to create the screwholes there!